-For intensive courses, the additional registration and cancellation deadlines are the final class day of the intensive course, irrespective of the provisions in 6-5 and 6-6 above.
-However, students must note that deadlines for intensive courses can become earlier than the deadlines for regular courses if the intensive courses are offered during the regular academic quarter or semester.
+For intensive courses, the additional registration and cancellation deadlines are the final class day of the intensive course, irrespective of the provisions in 6-3 and 6-4 above.
+However, students must note that deadlines for intensive courses can become earlier than the deadlines for regular courses if the intensive courses are offered during the regular academic quarter or term.

-6-8 Maximum Number of Credits That Can Be Registered
+6-7 Maximum Number of Credits That Can Be Registered

-The maximum number of credits that can be registered by professional master's degree program students is twenty-two per semester.
+The maximum number of credits that can be registered by professional master's degree program students is twenty-two per term.

 (Article 6 of the Rules on Graduate Learning)